Image

 A little more than midway through the increasingly physical second half, the Hornets scored the game's only goal.
 Nada Derneika took a long free kick from the right sideline, about 25 yards out.
 Sienna Snyder's header attempt was kicked back out as the Red Hawks swarmed the crease.
 A Red Hawk tried to play the ball past Tousa, who stopped a defender from playing the ball out of danger and then stole the ball, took two steps in and fired a perfect shot past the goalie and into the net with her left foot.

-Sunny, with a high of 90 and low of 64 degrees.
-Sunny in the morning, clear overnight.
+Thundery outbreaks in nearby, with a high of 85 and low of 64 degrees.
+Sunny for the morning, thundery outbreaks in nearby during the afternoon, overcast in the evening, clear overnight.